A message from the Chairman of

 earth.
 Over and above us trebles came this phrase, “even the spirit of truth”.
 And Tallis, lovely man, had arranged for it to be repeated.

+Knowing that our part was for once subordinated to other voices, we trebles could look around for the source of this celestial impertinence, this surplice-clad voice of astonishing height, power and purity.
 It was not, I noted, Mr Collier.
 This surprised me, for Mr Collier was an alto of immense hootage who sang immediately behind me in the stalls and who seemed to be the most likely perpetrator.
 He indeed was singing, but the source of this sound was elsewhere, to my right.
+For years it spearheaded my quest for fuller understanding of the human voice; for some time it even directed my personal ambitions.”

 John Steane’s home was in Coventry.
 He attended King Henry VIII School, and after graduating from Jesus College, Cambridge he took up a teaching post at Merchant Taylor’s School, Northwood, Middlesex where he became head of English and simultaneously began his writing career.